Cruiser Club Series Racing Outside of the Barrage

 Depending upon the numbers waiting to start, fleets may be grouped together or started as individual fleets

 Courses may be chosen from the Course list that forms part of the Cruiser Racing Handbook

 8. Starting & Finishing Procedures

-Starts will be on the fixed line from Penarth Yacht Club RRS 26 and 29 are modified in that the visual signals will be lights rather than flags and the operation of rule 30 will be announced over the VHF at the preparatory signal rather than by the I, Z or Black flags.
+Starts will be on the fixed line from Penarth Yacht Club, or from the end of Penarth Pier.
+The Race Officer will specify which line is in use.
+RRS 26 and 29 are modified in that no visual signals will be used and the operation of rule 30 will be announced over the VHF at the preparatory signal rather than by the I, Z or Black flags.

 10. Time Limits

 No yacht may start more than 30 minutes after her starting signal.

 For a Low Water Races (LWR) or Channel Races - 6 hours

 For a 'Round the Cans' type course - 3 hours.

 Courses may be shortened as appropriate to ensure that the majority of the fleet can finish inside the time limits, in accordance with rule 32(e).